Objxs is a registered Arizona Corporations Commission LLC, owned by

 The algorithm began with an assumption that everyone

 is gifted in some way.
-What we found was that a known disability or trait in one area
+Returning to our previously noticed oddity of disabilities, it seemed that a known disability or trait in one area

-could more clearly point to a gift in another area, sometimes unknown to even the candidate.
-These
+was often correlated to a strength/gift in another area, sometimes unknown to even the job candidate.

-areas of interest included: math, logic, spatial, vector mechanics,
+areas of our interest included: math, logic, spatial, vector mechanics,

-mentally tabling and manipulating large data sets, other memory skills, and pattern recognition, just
+mentally tabling and manipulating large data sets, and pattern recognition, just

 to name a few.

-In pursuit of perfecting such an algorithm we learned a lot about the human resource, some learnings more obvious than others.
+In pursuit of perfecting such an algorithm we learned a lot about the pursuit of optimal human resources, some learnings more obvious than others.

 For example, plotting a growing list of desired traits of a new-hire contractor on one